UX for banking: journey + usability + technology

 The COVID-19 pandemic has accelerated the business world’s need to embrace digital transformation once and for all.
 This process is the first step to staying in the game, and there is no doubt about it.

-The Digital Revolution brought about intense and rapid technological changes, transforming our daily lives and the market itself.
-From it, you can:
+The Digital Revolution brought about intense and quick technological changes, transforming our daily lives and the market itself.
+Through it, you can:

 - Perform banking transactions miles away from the nearest bank;